StevenMayher/432-2022/classes/class21/README.md

 :-----------: | :--------------: | :----------: | :---------: | :-------------: | :-----------: | :------------: | :-------------:
 for everything | deadlines | expectations | from Dr. Love | zoom info | downloads | read/watch | need help?

+## Two Quick Questions Before We Start

+Take a minute to come up with an answer to each of these questions, and then share your answer with someone next to you.
+Please **don't** read down to the end of this document before doing so.

+1. If you had to guess, what percentage of American adults live in New York City?
+2. If you had to guess, what percentage of American adults have flown on a plane?

 ## Materials for Today's Class

 - Today's Slides: [PDF version](https://github.com/THOMASELOVE/432-2022/blob/main/classes/class21/432_2022_slides21.pdf), as well as [R Markdown code](https://github.com/THOMASELOVE/432-2022/blob/main/classes/class21/432_2022_slides21.Rmd).